Honour Thy Woman

 Gosport resident Emma Kemp was awarded the 2022 Climate Champion Award.
 Love Outdoors CIC will break down barriers to accessing the outdoors, particularly for those on low incomes, living with health conditions, not knowing how to access information or concerns over costs.
 Love Outdoors will focus on community-led projects, and Emma’s passion for delivering meaningful sustainable health and wellbeing benefits shone through.

 “Emma’s initiative combines environmental, community and health inequality impact,” said Brendan.
-“Seeing Emma develop her confidence through the Ingenuity programme has been inspiring and I know Love Outdoors will continue to grow driven by Emma’s increased knowledge, skill set and self-belief.
+“Seeing Emma develop her confidence through the Ingenuity Impact has been inspiring and I know Love Outdoors will continue to grow driven by Emma’s increased knowledge, skill set and self-belief.
 An inspiring winner.”

 In addition to winning Impact Entrepreneur of the Year, Honour Thy Woman founder Keasha Kellam was awarded the 2022 Community Champion Award.